Deutsche Bank Research Team: Report on Global Rare Earth Metal Production

 Document Introduction

-This report systematically outlines the key actions recently taken by the European Union and the United States to reduce dependence on China.
-On March 25, the EU announced 47 new mineral projects, including 5 rare earth metal projects, aiming to achieve the 2030 targets set by its Critical Raw Materials Act: namely, reaching 10% extraction, 40% processing (separating rare earths from other minerals), and 25% recycling rates.
+This report systematically outlines recent key actions taken by the European Union and the United States to reduce dependence on China.
+On March 25, the EU announced 47 new mineral projects, including 5 rare earth metal projects, aiming to achieve the 2030 targets set by its Critical Raw Materials Act: reaching 10% extraction, 40% processing (separating rare earths from other minerals), and 25% recycling rates.
 The US also issued an executive order on March 20 aimed at boosting its critical and rare earth metal production capacity to enhance national security.
-The report also mentions developments during the Trump administration regarding accessing Greenland's mineral resources and exploring rare earth investment cooperation with Ukraine, indicating that resource competition has extended into the geopolitical strategic arena.
+The report also mentions initiatives during the Trump administration regarding accessing Greenland's mineral resources and exploring rare earth investment cooperation with Ukraine, indicating that resource competition has extended into the geopolitical strategic arena.